Overview of Git Branch

 - If a programmer wants to move from one branch to another, then one can hit commands like:

 - After all this process is done, then you want to push your code on the Git repository so you can call a command like:

 git push origin <newly-created-branch-name>

-- While you want to commit your latest updated code, you must switch on the master branch first from any other branch and then only commit your latest code by using git checkout master.
+- While you want to commit your latest updated code, you must first switch on the master branch from any other branch and then only commit your latest code using git checkout master.

 How to Create a New Git Branch?

 There are multiple ways to create a new branch using Git.
 We will see one by one, as mentioned below:

 1) A most basic way to create a new branch using the following command: